politerock/paste/README.md

-# paste
+# Paste Script
-Simple script to paste into web VNC sessions
+Simple script to paste into web VNC sessions such as Proxmox